EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F06 - agreed delivery data format and protocol

-"As the E-SOH system manager, I want data producers to make the data they create available in an agreed data format and following an agreed delivery protocol.
+"As the OPERA Open Radar Data system manager, I want data producers to make the data they create available in an agreed data format and following an agreed delivery protocol.
 So, I can deliver the level of service required by my users."

 *Priority:*
 - primary

 *Clarifications:*
+- ODIM HDF is mandatory for volumes and composites
+- Data format of National product files that is not standard composites could be kept within a list of options.
+A fully open standard could be dificult to manage.
+- As the data is stored localy at each NMS
-- Does this refer to E-SOH ingestion service, or E-SOH API?
+- --SKIPP-- - Does this refer to OPERA Open Radar Data ingestion service, or E-SOH API?
 It's the ingestion.
 From the ITT: "As well as requirements for the data provider (i.e., E-SOH) to meet, there are also requirements for the data producers (e.g., Members) ... to deliver the overall E-SOH service. "

 *Acceptance criteria:*